You may have a cause of action in Defamation against the author of the statement.

-In order for a claimant to succeed in a defamation claim, the following conditions must be met:
+For a claimant to succeed in a Defamation Claim, the following conditions must be met:

 1. The statement in question must be a false statement of fact;

-2. The statement must be negative and derogatory to the extent that it is capable of lowering the subject’s standing in the opinion of right-thinking members of society;
+2. The statement must be negative and derogatory to the extent that it is capable of lowering the claimant’s standing in the opinion of right-thinking members of society;

 3. The statement in question identifies or refers to the claimant;

 4. The statement in question was published to a third party;

 5. The statement must be capable of causing the subject “serious harm” if allowed to stand.

 There is no cause of action that sounds in damages in English civil law if another person simply lies to you, even if the lies are repeated and sustained over a long period of time.
 The lies must be tantamount to an attempt to defame or defraud you to the extent that they have caused you, or are capable of causing you, financial loss or serious reputational damage.